 Like all wireless devices, workout headphones need to be charged from time to time.
 When you’re in the middle of your workout, you certainly don’t want your headphones to suddenly die.
 For this reason, it’s worth seeking headphones with reasonable battery life and a quality battery.

-The battery life of headphones depends on various factors including surrounding air temperature and audio volume.
-To get the maximum life out of your fully charged headphones, keep the volume in the low to mid-range.
+The battery life of headphones depends on various factors, including surrounding air temperature and audio volume.
+To get the most life out of your fully charged headphones, keep the volume in the low to mid range.

-In 2024, a good pair of wireless headphones may last up to 6 or 8 hours on a single charge.
-Most pairs come with a nifty charging case that allows you to juice up the headphones on the go.
+In 2025, a good pair of wireless headphones may last 6 to 8 hours on a single charge.
+Most pairs come with a nifty charging case that lets you charge the headphones on the go.

 Call Quality

-Most high-quality workout headphones are able to accept and manage quick phone calls.
+Most high-quality workout headphones can handle quick phone calls.
 A built-in microphone, user-friendly controls, and decent sound quality are essential for taking calls via your headphones.

 However, if you plan to use your headphones for long work calls, your workout pair might not be the best option.